njscholfield/html-lesson/HTML Lesson.md

 - `width` and `height`
   - sets the size of an element
 - `font-family`
-  - sets the type of font (Helvetica, Times New Roman, etc.)
+  - sets the type of font (Helvetica, Times New Roman, sans-serif, etc.)
 - `font-size`
   - sets the size of the font-family
 - `color`